MrMuu88/Snipets/README.md

 # BAU Snipets
-these are the snipets that I regularly using in visual studio for BAU work the repo contains a SnippetBase.snippet file that can be used as a starting template for a new snippet
+these are the snipets that I regularly using in visual studio for BAU work.</br>
+the repo contains a SnippetBase.snippet file that can be used as a starting template for a new snippet
 ## General C#
  <table>